TamNASAGuys/TimelineOfFTypeStarManim/README.md

 - Latex

 ## Known Issue
 When render.
-It doesnt play first and last frame when using `self.wait`
+It doesnt play first and last frame when using `self.wait` or `self.play`